DataDog/integrations-core/docs/dev/new_check_howto.md

 ### What's in the wheel?

 The wheel contains only the files necessary for the functioning of the integration itself.
-This includes the Check itself, the configuration example file, and some artifacts generated during the build of the wheel.
-All of the other elements, including the metadata files are _not_ meant to be contained within the wheel.
+This includes the Check, the configuration example file, and some artifacts generated during the build of the wheel.
+All of the other elements, including the metadata files are not meant to be contained within the wheel.
 These latter elements are used elsewhere by the greater Datadog platform and eco-system.

-## Installing
+## Install the wheel

-The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0 and up][15].
+The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0+][18].
 Depending on your environment, you may need to execute this command as a specific user or with particular privileges:

 **Linux** (as `dd-agent`):